 If you search for articles off-campus, follow these steps to link Google Scholar to the Simmons Library.

 2. Click on the Settings link at the top of the Google Scholar page.

 3. On the Scholar Settings page, click Library Links in the left sidebar.

-4. Enter Simmons College into the search bar and click search.
+4. Enter Simmons University into the search bar and click search.

-5. If prompted, check Simmons College - Check Simmons Full Text.
+5. If prompted, check Simmons University - Check Simmons Full Text.